jrByte/UE-Calendar-Update/README.md

 ### Requirements:
-The program only requries you to type in your username and password in the following box.
+The program only requires you to type in your username and password in the following box.
 ```
 def __init__(self, username="", password=""):
   self.username = username